I explore with a gluten-free baking expert the elusive perfect homemade gluten-free loaf – it’s really possible!

 It’s weird being friends with me.

-I tend to give a lot of food advice, and when my dear friend’s daughter suffered from headaches every day, I kept gently mentioning that I thought an elimination diet might really help, such as cutting gluten and dairy for starters.
+I tend to give a lot of food advice, and when my dear friend’s daughter suffered from headaches every day, I kept gently mentioning that I thought an elimination diet meal plan might really help, such as cutting gluten and dairy for starters.